 We had a very affordable and delicious dinner.
 At the same time we looked over the entire place to see the spots of the bar where George Clooney, Beau Bridges and other cast members sat in scenes from The Descendants.

 FRIED RICE IS FOR BREAKFAST ONLY

 Again, Kaua‘i is a special place where the charm of the island and its inhabitants is what turns one-time tourists into regular visitors.

-I love to eat so Tom took me to some of the premier Chinese and sushi restaurants along with the every day “local moco” spots.
-They were all pretty good.
+I love to eat and the Chinese and sushi restaurants along with the every day “local moco” spots were all pretty good.

 The funniest experience I had was a lunch after a bike ride in Kapa‘a.
 The menu was limited to burgers, wraps and sandwiches, and since I am a fried rice fan so I asked and was enlightened to a local custom.
 Much to my surprise, the waitress pointed out to me that fried rice was served only during the breakfast hours.
 Go figure that one out!

 My five days in Kauai went by quickly.
 Kauai is charming and beautiful and it fits my beach-bum personality perfectly.
 The only problem I have is that it is very small, everything closes early and there is no major league baseball.
 I’d get bored living there.

 But I did come away from my stay in Kauai with an appreciation for its people.
 They are quick to smile and treat dumb tourists like me with genuine friendliness.
 Everybody is part of the ‘ohana (family) and I was called “Uncle” by the friendly omelets chef at my hotel, and by a cashier at a super market.
 But what strikes me the most is what they call Aloha ‘aina (love of the land) and which amounts to a passion for protecting the environment to the point of it being part of the culture.
 “Be good to the island and it will be good to you” is what the kupuna (elders) say.